In more modern SysV R4 Unix systems and their derivatives, the

 hard against it, we give in quite easily.
 However, we're not above

-creating an /opt/appname
+creating an /opt/appname directory even for

 obstreperous applications, and simply keep our local installation